TIDES-transit/TIDES/docs/governance.md

     - Review and approve each new release of TIDES.
     - Manage Urgent Changes to the standard in collaboration with the TIDES Manager.
     - Resolve issues that arise during the Change Management process that cannot be addressed by the TIDES Manager.
-    - Charter Working Groups and approve their written charters.
+    - Establish Working Groups and approve their written charters.
-    - Appoint Working Group chairs and approve each chair’s written agreement.
+    - Appoint Working Group chairs.

 #### Board Member Role and Term